thebillkidy/Blog/_posts/coding/dotnet/2018-05-27-getting-started-with-dotnet-core.md

 author: xavier
 ---

 I wanted to get started with Machine Learning, but rather than using Tensorflow, I wanted to take a different approach and use [ML.NET](https://github.com/dotnet/machinelearning).
-Now you might ask yourself: "Why use .NET if you have something such as Tensorflow?".
-Well to be very blunt, I am a programmer by heart and I just detest Python :D. (I know, I know, very biased, but sorry it's just the truth ;) even though I could learn Python and transfer all my conceptual knowledge to it, I rather want to try something else and go the .NET way).
+Now you might ask yourself: "Why use .NET if you have something such as Tensorflow in Python?".
+Well, my preference goes towards languages containing brackets (C#, JS, ...), rather than having pure identations (Python), making me want to try .NET Core for this.

 To summarize my setup that I am working on for this article, it looks something like this: